HOUSE BY HOUSE, VILLAGE BY VILLAGE

 Washing dishes and drying them in the sun, away from animals, helps stop the spread of harmful pathogens.

-Keeping the household environment clear of trash and feces discourages germs, keeps people safer, and helps them take more pride in their home.
+Keeping the household environment clear of trash and feces discourages germs and keeps people healthier.
+Plus, people become proud of their clean properties.